hyjeko/hyjeko.github.io/Readme.md

 #### Notes

-This challenge should not take more than 2-3 hours.
 You now have the base requirements, but we **strongly** encourage going above and beyond by choosing an extra credit idea below.
 This is your chance to show off your skills and creativity!
 We understand that doing your best work can often take significant time, but please try to finish within one week.
 When it's ready, send us a link to the completed project.
 Please make your repo private and give access to [fieldsco](https://github.com/fieldsco), [ghoti143](https://github.com/ghoti143), and [AnthonyHewins](https://github.com/AnthonyHewins).

 #### Extra credit ideas